azer89/HelloVulkan/README.md

 ### Hardware-Accelerated Raytracing

 The engine also features a raytracing pipeline.
 This process begins with building acceleration structures containing multiple geometries.
-The ray simulation involves several shaders.
-Ray generation shader is responsible to generate rays, and store the hit color into an accumulator image.
+The ray simulation involves several shaders. `Ray generation shader` is responsible to generate rays, and store the hit color into an accumulator image.
 The final rendering is obtained by averaging the accumulator image.
-The next one is Closest hit shader that determines the hit color and scatter the ray for the next recursive bounce.
-Any hit shader is used to render transparent material such as foliage textures.
+The next one is `Slosest hit shader` that determines the color when a ray intersects an object and can also scatter the ray for further bounces.
+Optionally, `Any hit shader` is used to render transparent material such as foliage textures.

 <img width="425" alt="hardware_raytracing" src="https://github.com/azer89/HelloVulkan/assets/790432/4f6653c9-3bac-40d7-bf84-a37ff6bead2c">